daormar/debasher/doc/design_doc_resident.md

 options of the process from `argv`, and calls `run()` (read from the engine's code, and checked with a real `debasher_exec` run on 2026-09-21).

-The class declares its ports (`INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`)
+The class declares its ports (`INPUT_PORTS`, `OUTPUT_PORTS`, `CONTROL_PORTS`,
-and redefines four hooks.
+`EXTERNAL_PORTS`) and redefines four hooks.
 Each runs on a known thread, which is what lets the framework keep the state that a node captures in step with what it has sent:

 - `process_data(port_name, packet)` runs on the brain thread, once for each `DATA`, in the order of the input log, and on the thread that called `run()`